 - They will look at your non-source code files to identify Non-Free resources used in your application.

-- They will skim through the source code to see if your application uses Non-Free dependencies, shows advertisements, tracks users, promotes Non-Free services/applications, or does anything that is harmful or otherwise undesirable for users.
+- They will skim through the source code to see if your application uses Non-Free dependencies, shows advertisements, tracks users, promotes or depends on Non-Free services/applications, or does anything that is harmful or otherwise undesirable for users.

 - They will list a summary of any AntiFeatures in your application.